-a.
-Any team member disputing any judgment decision by an umpire will constitute a team warning.
+14.9.1 Any team member disputing any judgment decision by an umpire will constitute a team warning.
 Any repeat offense shall result in the ejection of that team member.

-10. Dugout Conduct
+14.10 Dugout Conduct

-a.
-Coaches, players, substitutes or other bench personnel shall not be outside the designated dugout area, except when the rules allow or when considered justified by the umpire.
+14.10.1 Coaches, players, substitutes or other bench personnel shall not be outside the designated dugout area, except when the rules allow or when considered justified by the umpire.